changjongkim/sc_rebuttal/new_rebuttal.md

 ## B. Novelty (R4)

-The novelty is a decentralized, daemon-free, content-addressed KV cache that reaches the parallel file system data-lake on commodity HPC.
-The central choice is decentralized coordination.
-Disaggregated expert-LLM serving separates prefill, decode, and experts, so the cache layer should match, with no single coordinator.
-CASCADE uses relaxed-consistency MPI metadata, where every node holds a local replica and the data path has no blocking RPC and no central service.
-Mooncake instead unifies the system under one coordinator, the Conductor with etcd, which is wrong for HPC and a bottleneck for disaggregated serving.

-Each prior work also lacks a capability CASCADE requires. vLLM prefix caching is single-node GPU HBM only.
+The novelty is not the set of mechanisms but the coordination that binds them.
+CASCADE is the first content-addressed, deduplicated, tiered KV cache that needs no central coordinator, which is what lets it run on diskless, batch-scheduled HPC.
+The enabling insight is that a KV cache is reconstructible.
+A lost or stale metadata entry is only a cache miss that triggers recomputation, never a wrong answer.
+CASCADE can therefore relax the strong consistency that general storage must enforce, and a relaxed metadata plane needs no central service.
+Every node keeps a local replica synchronized by off-path MPI collectives, and the data path has no blocking RPC.
+This is why content-addressed deduplication and tiering can run with no daemon, where a persistent control plane cannot run at all.
+Mooncake does not relax this.
+It routes the whole system through one coordinator, the Conductor with etcd, which is the wrong abstraction twice over.
+It cannot run on batch HPC, and it recouples a disaggregated serving system that has already split prefill, decode, and experts into independent engines.
+A single coordinator forces those engines onto one control plane, one bottleneck, and one point of failure.
+CASCADE instead lets each node act as a peer, which matches how disaggregated serving is deployed.
+Each prior work lacks the capability CASCADE requires. vLLM prefix caching is single-node GPU HBM only.
 CloudMatrix384 is content-addressed but on a proprietary fabric with persistent services and an SSD tier.
 CachedAttention is single-node hierarchical caching.
-None coordinate a tiered HBM to DRAM to parallel file system hierarchy with zero-copy RDMA, global deduplication, and semantic eviction, decentralized, on diskless HPC.
-The integration is the novelty.
+None coordinates a tiered HBM to DRAM to parallel file system hierarchy with zero-copy RDMA, global deduplication, and semantic eviction without a central coordinator, on diskless HPC.
+That combination cuts the cache footprint by 93 to 94 percent and keeps retrieval latency flat where the storage baselines degrade.

 ## C. Correctness and notation (R2, R4)